bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 ## Conditional probability, motivation
 [Watch this video before beginning.](http://youtu.be/u6AH6qsSVA4?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

-Conditioning a central subject in statistics.
+Conditioning is a central subject in statistics.
 If we are given information about a random variable, it changes the probabilities associated with it.
 For example, the probability of getting a one when rolling a (standard) die